Protecting the Disability Vote

 Absentee Voting

-What is Absentee Voting and How Does it Work?
+What Is Absentee Voting and How Does It Work?

 • Absentee voting allows you to cast your ballot without going to your polling place on Election Day.